thearnavrustagi/Musket/README.md

     # both will yield the result "llo"
     ```
   - #### &
-    boolean/logical "and" works the same way as python's "and" or java's "&&"
+    boolean/logical "and" works the same way as python's "and" or java's "&&"<br>it is also bitwise "and" for number operators
   - #### |
-    boolean/logical "or" works the same way as python's "or" or java's "||"
+    boolean/logical "or" works the same way as python's "or" or java's "||"<br>it is also bitwise "or" for number operands <br>This can also be used to find the string with a higher ascii value<br>eg:-
+    ```python
+    str1 = "hello"
+    str2 = "hellp"
+    str = str1|str2 # str will have hellp
+    ```
   - #### ^
-    boolean/logical "xor" works the same way as java's "^"
+    boolean/logical "xor" works the same way as java's "^"<br>it is also bitwise "xor" for number operands<br>it can also be used on strings to find the smaller of two strings<br>eg:-
+    ```python
+    str1 = "hello"
+    str2 = "hellp"
+    str = str1^str2 # str will have hello
+    ```
   - #### not
     boolean logical "not" works the same way as python's "not" and java's "!" but has a different declaration
     <br>declaration:-